• Skip to primary navigation

 Instructions

-• Place dates and ½ cup nuts in blender.
-Add hot water, honey, vanilla, molasses, maple flavoring and salt.
+• In a blender, combine dates, ½ cup nuts, hot water, honey (or agave), tahini, vanilla, molasses, maple flavoring, and salt.

 Notes